 Terms & Conditions for Junior Membership and Cricket Courses

-It is the responsibility of each family to make note of the dates and timings of practice sessions, matches and cricket camps.
+It is the responsibility of each family to make note of the dates, timings and locations of practice sessions, matches and cricket camps.

 If for any reason you are required to cancel a confirmed booking, you will need to provide 7 days notice prior to the start date in order to be eligible for a full refund.